 HSMP offers one sole investment strategy: HSMP Concentrated Quality Growth Equity strategy (see Item 8 for a description of our investment process).
-We manage investment advisory accounts for various types of clients (see Item 7 for a description of the types of clients to which we provide advisory services) only on a discretionary basis.
-We seek to apply our investment strategy to all client accounts with the goal of minimizing dispersion and providing similar investment results across accounts, absent client restrictions, directed brokerage, commission recapture or other considerations, such as the timing of client contributions or withdrawals, or the type and/or size of the account.
+We seek to apply our investment strategy to all client accounts with the goal of minimizing dispersion and providing similar investment results across accounts over time.
+However, the implementation of our investment strategy depends on several factors, including client restrictions, type and size of the account, timing and market conditions at the account's inception and further contributions or withdrawals, timing and terms of trade execution orders, and client directed brokerage and commission recapture instructions.
+Therefore, an account's holdings and investment performance could deviate from other client accounts managed in accordance with our sole strategy.